 COVID-19 vaccines are safe for breastfeeding people and their babies.
 Recent reports have shown that breastfeeding people who have received COVID-19 mRNA vaccines (Moderna and Pfizer) have antibodies in their breastmilk, which could help protect their babies.

 If you are pregnant and decide to get vaccinated, follow the CDC fully vaccinated guidance and the Guidance for the Use of Face Coverings to learn more about what you can do once you are fully vaccinated*.

 California COVID-19 Vaccines, COVID-19 and Pregnancy (CDC), and COVID-19 Vaccines for People who Are Pregnant or Breastfeeding (CDC).

-*Refer to the CDPH Guidance for Fully Vaccinated Persons for the full definition of "fully vaccinated."
+*Refer to the CDC Fully Vaccinated Guidance for the full definition of "fully vaccinated."

 Pregnant and Recently Pregnant People | CDC

 Originally Published on May 21, 2021